realworldocaml/book/book/platform/README.md

 <!-- $MDX file=examples/correct/hello/lib/msg.mli -->
 ```
-(** This is a docstring, as it starts with "(**", as opposed to normal comments
+(** This is a docstring, as it starts with "**", as opposed to normal
-    that start with a single star.
+    comments that start with a single star.

-    The top-most docstring of the module should contain a description of the
+    The top-most docstring of the module should contain a description
-    module, what it does, how to use it, etc.
+    of the module, what it does, how to use it, etc.

-    The function-specific documentation located below the function signatures. *)
+    The function-specific documentation located below the function

-val greeting : string
+    signatures. *)

 (** This is the docstring for the [greeting] function.